workattech/hacktoberfest-2020/SQL/mysql_indexing_best_practices.md

 ---
 Author: Akhil Mathew
 Title: MySQL indexing best practices.
-Create indexes, but do it wisely.
+Description: Create indexes, but do it wisely.
 In this tutorial, I will explain the best practices that developers can implement for their MySQL performance tuning efforts.
 ---